Building Permits & Inspections: Commercial, Industrial, Institutional, Multi Family Residential Projects

 - Two complete sets of dimensioned site plans, architectural, structural, mechanical, civil and electrical Drawings and Specifications (D&S) signed, sealed and dated by the responsible Registered Professional certifying that the D&S comply with the B.C.
 Building Code and to the relevant bylaws of the City (e.g. Building Bylaw).
 The Building Division requires that the drawings and specifications submitted are drawn to a scale acceptable to the Building Department (the Site Plan must be at a metric scale);

-- Obtain and submit each of the required Letters of Assurance signed, sealed and dated by the responsible Registered Professional for the architectural, structural, mechanical, plumbing, electrical, fire suppression and geo-technical installations; and
+- Submission of each of the required Letters of Assurance signed, sealed and dated by the Registered Professional of Record for the architectural, structural, mechanical, plumbing, electrical, fire suppression and geo-technical installations; and

 - Tree and Green Space Management Plan in accordance with Tree Management (Land Development) Bylaw 2008, No. 3585.